alexpohl/alexpohl.github.io/_pages/Resume.md

 Ongoing projects

+- `2026–2027` __Dispositif Structuration de la Recherche en Bourgogne-Franche-Comté__: "MODulation of the ASTROnomic control of oceanic deoxygenation events by the position of the continents – contributions of numerical Earth system modeling (ASTRO-MOD)" [PI; 59 k€]
+- `2026–2028` __Wallonia-Brussels International (WBI) excellence scholarship__: "Modelling Earth system REsilience to ocean deOXYGENation (RE-OXYGEN)" [Host]
 - `2024–2029` __ANR (French National project)__: "Opening the black box of CYCLOstratigraphy: a mechanistic understanding of the pathway between astronomical forcing and marine SEDiments (CYCLO-SED)" [PI; 320 k€].
 - `2023–2026`  __Leverhulme (British project)__: “Earth System dynamics at the dawn of the animal-rich biosphere“ [Co-applicant; PI: M. Williams; 455 k€].
 - `2023–2027`  __ANR (French National project)__: “Evolution of the Cambrian-Ordovician Biodiversification Onset Over Space and Time (ECO-BOOST)“ [Partner; PI: B. Lefebvre; 473 k€].